-Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops the capacity of peace and development professionals or practitioners to become experienced and effective catalysts for peace.
-The fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.
+Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops the capacity of peace and development professionals to become effective catalysts for peace.
+The fellowships cover tuition and fees, room and board, round-trip transportation, and internship and field-study expenses.

-Since the program began in 2002, the Rotary Peace Centers have trained more than 1,300 fellows who now work in more than 115 countries.
-Many serve as leaders in governments, NGOs, the military, education, law enforcement, and international organizations like the United Nations and the World Bank.
+Since the program began in 2002, the Rotary Peace Centers have trained more than 1,700 fellows who now work in over 140 countries.
+Many serve as leaders in governments; NGOs; education and research institutions; peacekeeping and law enforcement agencies; and international organizations like the United Nations and the World Bank.

 Choose the program that's right for you